Kanangnut/Stock-Predict-With-LSTM-Next-90Days/README.md

 Stock traders mainly use OHLC average for prediction.<br>

 <b>Processing and Model</b><br>
 After converting dataset into OHLC average, this has been convert into column of time series data.
 Then transform to training and test data in the form of previous days.
+And  input on LSTM model.
+Following 2 stacked LSTM layers with one dense layer 3 sequences and calculate training and testing Root Mean Square Error (RMSE).

 <b>Model</b><br>
 ![image](https://github.com/Kanangnut/stock-predict-with-LSTM-for-next-3-month/assets/130201193/2490abbf-71c6-4952-9785-f2b1d1cc5c29)

 Finally, we plot the Original OHCL dataset with Forecast OHCL values, orange line show forecast values of the next 3 month.<br>